Matatika/tap-googleads/README.md

 Config for settings that refer to a customer ID should be provided as a string comprising of 10 numeric characters (e.g. `123-456-7890` or `1234567890`).

-#### `customer_ids`/`customer_id`
+#### `customer_ids`
 If `customer_ids` is provided, the tap will sync get data for the corrsponding customer accounts only.
-The same is true for `customer_id` but for a single customer account.
-If both are provided, `customer_ids` takes precedence.
-If neither are provided, all customer accounts available to the authenticated principal are synced.
+If its not provided, all customer accounts available to the authenticated principal are synced.

 #### `login_customer_id`
 If authenticated as a manager account, `login_customer_id` should be set to the customer ID of the manager account.